Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 Although I think it was mentioned in the class that one function can call on other functions, I realized how crucial this is when starting to code my start button features.
 I also realized in that context how important a clear structure and naming of functions is.

+## Considering all options a user may have (stage 2)
+The buttons start, pause, mute and shuffle could also be used in a way not intended by me.
+These options need to be considered and solved (e.g. through disabling buttons when they shouldn't be used.)

 # Deployment
 The project ChaChaCha Teacher was deployed using GitHub pages.
 Therefore, I went to the GitHub website and:
 - picked the repository